spacegeorge/pronoun-wardrobe_switch/README.md

 Customizable pronouns and gender mod for Link and Zelda in Breath of the Wild - Switch version.
 Contains the following mod sets:
-1. Link's Pronoun Wardrobe
+1. Link's Pronoun Wardrobe (Switch)
-2. Zelda's Pronoun Wardrobe
+2. Zelda's Pronoun Wardrobe (Switch)
-3. DIY Pronoun Wardrobe
+3. DIY Pronoun Wardrobe (Switch)
 ### Requires:
 1.	**BCML** (Required for all 3 mod sets; the rest are required only for DIY Pronoun Wardrobe)
 2.	**Python 3.9+ 64bit**